fiorix/freegeoip/cmd/freegeoip/deploy/README.md

 # Ansible Playbook

 This is an ansible playbook for freegeoip and redis.

-It ships with snakeoil SSL certificates, replace them with real ones.
+If you plan to use SSL, replace the snakeoil certificate and key (the `.pem` files) in `roles/webserver/files/` with real ones.

-Following is a list of files to be edited prior to using this:
+Following is a list of other files to be edited prior to using this:

 - hosts: to add your servers
 - roles/webserver/vars/main.yml: to configure the freegeoip daemon